 B) Practice pending licensure shall be terminated upon:

-i) the issuance of a permanent license;
+i) The issuance of a permanent license;

-ii) failure to complete the application process within 6 months from the date of application;
+ii) Failure to complete the application process within 6 months from the date of application;

-iii) a finding by the Division that the applicant has violated one or more of the grounds for discipline set forth in Section 70-5 of the Act;
+iii) A finding by the Division that the applicant has violated one or more of the grounds for discipline set forth in Section 70-5 of the Act;

-iv) a finding by the Division that, within the last 5 years, the applicant has had a license or permit related to the practice of advanced practice nursing revoked, suspended or placed on probation by another jurisdiction, if at least one of the grounds is substantially equivalent to grounds in Illinois; or
+iv) A finding by the Division that, within the last 5 years, the applicant has had a license or permit related to the practice of advanced practice registered nursing revoked, suspended or placed on probation by another jurisdiction, if at least one of the grounds is substantially equivalent to grounds in Illinois; or

-v) a finding by the Division that the applicant does not meet the licensure requirements set forth in this Section.
+v) A finding by the Division that the applicant does not meet the licensure requirements set forth in this Section.

 c) When the accuracy of any submitted documentation or the relevance or sufficiency of the course work or experience is questioned by the Division or the Board because of lack of information, discrepancies or conflicts in information given, or a need for clarification, the applicant seeking licensure shall be requested to: